 The resulting Sevillian, a bourbon cocktail with homemade mint syrup and Luzianne tea (like a southern version of Lipton’s), is now a go-to party recipe for Patton-Bragg.
 “I used Luzianne because it was meant to be a Louisiana kickback, but I generally like to experiment with something a bit more high-end,” she laughs.

 These days, she and other bartenders are looking to premium whole-leaf green teas to complement fresh herbs from the garden.
 “We use fresh sugar cane at Dominique’s, and I’m going to be using iced green tea with fresh lemongrass, Thai basil and thyme with spirits like rhum agricole and cachaça,” she says.

 In Kentucky, Jared Schubert of Mozz in Louisville, buys green tea by the five-pound container.
 “I’m a gunpowder tea junkie,” he says.
-Several of Schubert’s recipes are quirky twists on the old Ice Pick notion (vodka-spiked iced tea), like his Titipu Pick, a mix of gin, elderflower liqueur, honey and lemon with iced green gunpowder tea.
+Several of Schubert’s tea cocktail recipes are quirky twists on the old Ice Pick notion (vodka-spiked iced tea), like his Titipu Pick, a mix of gin, elderflower liqueur, honey and lemon with iced green gunpowder tea.

 And in Atlanta, Kellie Thorn has a wealth of inspiration almost at her finger tips, as the coffee shop inside Empire State South, where she tends bar, offers a varied selection of loose teas.
 Thorn says retaining the nuances of a tea can be tricky in cocktails, so she leans toward bold black teas that can stand up to other ingredients.
 “I love working with the Golden Assam because it’s a nice, robust black tea with a true tea flavor.
 Icing tea is such a classic southern thing.
 Making drinks with it can be a challenge, but it’s a fun one.”